arjaytacas/RosalindSolutions/README.md

 Solutions for problems I am solving in Rosalind, a website created for people who wanted to learn and practice bioinformatics.
+You can find my Rosalind account here > https://rosalind.info/users/ArjayCT/